 Where Lord or Lord Jah is written in Aramaic using the word maryah.
 Learn more.

 Quote of a Jewish Era book which we can today see contains YHWH.
 Learn more.

-Where the passage describes actions of YHWH in the Jewish Bible.
+Where the passage describes the actions of YHWH in the Jewish books.
 Learn more.